Sew a fabric basket and then fill it with lots of sewing gifts. Enjoy giving this gift basket for a sewer, sewist, seamstress, or sewing lover!

 This basket would be perfect someone just learning to sew.
 I plan on giving it to my daughter who begs me to teach her how to sew.
 It would be so fun and special for her to open this basket and realize it means that she gets to sew with me!

 I made fabric filler using up a bunch of my fabric scraps.
 I used the new wavy rotary blade in the cricut maker, and had it cut out a bunch of rectangles.
 The result was rectangles with a wavy edge that doesn’t fray.
 It’s a nice use for scraps, and it looks so cute.

 I would love to receive this gift of sewing goodies.
-You could add some of these seamstress gift ideas.
+You could add some of these seamstress gift ideas or one of these sewist gift ideas.
 I really love the gorgeous fabric basket.
 Even if some of the items might be a cheaper version than what they are used to, who doesn’t love using a fresh seam ripper or a new pair of scissors?

 Don’t miss this big list of Cricut Maker projects to sew for gifts!

 gift basket for a Sewer

 - Fabric*- 1.5 yard

 - Interfacing – 1 yard